alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 ### Customize colors

-In addition to using the theme colors we provide, you can also`htmlColor`custom colors for sexuality.
+In addition to using the theme colors we provide, you can also customize colors through the 'htmlColor' property.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';